pltrinh1122/mcu/mcu/docs/MCU_SPECIFICATION.md

 - **Cross-Reference Foundation**: Foundation for future integration patterns

 #### **What This Specification Does NOT Cover**
-- **Specialized Requirements**: Specific requirements for REFERENCE, INSTRUCTION, or INSTRUCTION-AGENT MCUs
+- **Type-Specific Quality Standards**: Specialized quality metrics for specific MCU types
-- **Implementation Details**: Specific implementation patterns for each MCU type
+- **Type-Specific Governance**: Role-specific governance for different MCU types
-- **Verification Processes**: Specialized verification for specific MCU types
+- **Type-Specific Verification**: Specialized verification processes for specific MCU types
-- **Governance Models**: Role-specific governance for different MCU types
+- **Type-Specific Use Cases**: Specific examples and patterns for individual MCU types

 ### **Core Concepts**